Round-Trip Tutorial 2: String Data → N-gram Graphs → String Graphs → Reconstruction

 """Analyze structural properties of an N-gram graph."""

-vertices = collect(values(graph.vertex_labels))
+vertices = collect(Mycelia.MetaGraphsNext.labels(graph))

 num_vertices = length(vertices)